LucasDelfino92/morrowindsharp/wjsetup.md

 > ℹ️ **Mlox** is a tool to analyze and sort your plugin order.
 However, there's no need to install it when following **Morrowind Sharp**.

-### tes3cmd
+## tes3cmd

 [**tes3cmd**](https://github.com/john-moonsugar/tes3cmd/releases/)
 This tool is used to clean plugins by automatically deleting identical-to-master records (records that are usually *unintended* by the author as they do nothing in practice, but which may override *intended* changes by other mods) and solve a number of conflicts/issues by means of a plugin, **multipatch.esp**.
+Alongside **Wrye Ma**, it is the second tool you will have to download and install manually.
 - Expand **Assets** under "v0.40-pre-release-2 (with trial Windows .exe)" and download **tes3cmd.exe**.
 - Place tes3cmd.exe in **C:\Games\Morrowind\Data Files**.

-> ℹ️ Unlike the other tools, tes3cmd doesn't need to be registered in Mod Organizer 2 as it is directly run from Wrye Mash, which we have already registered.
+> ℹ️ Unlike the other tools, tes3cmd doesn't need to be registered in Mod Organizer 2 as it is directly run from Wrye Mash.

 ### Registering Wrye Mash in Mod Organizer 2